 We aim to ensure that parents are kept informed of issues through regular school newsletters which are emailed home and are also available to view on the school's website.
 Other correspondence includes letters and invitations for specific events.
 These rely on pupils for delivery, so it is important that your child is made aware of his or her responsibility in ensuring that letters reach home, and are returned to school on time.
-We also have a text and email service that enables us to contact parents/carers quickly for short messages.
+We also have a text, dojo app, eschools app and email service that enables us to contact parents/carers quickly for short messages.
 The school also has a Facebook account for keeping parents/carers up to date of upcoming events.
-Class specific information may be also be found on Calibrae (the learning platform for Year 1 - Year 6).
+Class specific information may be also be found on the school website class pages.